-In the Wozep evaluation, attention is paid to the translation of new knowledge in the KEC instrument (this can also mean verifying assumptions and/or impact calculations) on the one hand, and translation into policy and management implications on the other hand.
+In the Wozep evaluation, attention is paid to the translation of new knowledge in the KEC instrument (this can also mean verifying assumptions and/or impact calculations) on the one hand, and translation into policy and management implications on the other.
 This is demonstrated by the establishment or modification of mitigating measures.
-In Wozep, the investigation focuses in particular on those aspects that may increase costs, provides a clear view of them and advises the competent authorities on them.
-Wozep will begin in 2016 and last for five years.
+In Wozep, the investigation focuses in particular on those aspects that may increase costs, provide a clear view of them and advise the competent authorities on them.
+Wozep began in 2016 and will last for five years.